 East Canyon State Park sits secluded in the mountains of northeastern Utah.
-The park includes the 684-acre East Canyon Reservoir and is a favorite destination for beach goers in the summer and snow lovers in the winter.
+The park includes the 684-acre East Canyon Reservoir and is a favorite destination for beachgoers in the summer and snow lovers in the winter.
 Before hitting the beach, campers can park their RV or trailer at Dixie Creek Campground or Big Rock Campground.
 Visitors staying at any of the 54 sites can access restrooms, showers, and a private boat ramp.

-The park also features historical sites, including a portion of the original Mormon Pioneer Trail created by the Donner/Reed party in 1846 as they trekked toward California.
+The park also features historical sites, including a portion of the original Mormon Pioneer Trail created by the Donner-Reed party in 1846 as they trekked toward California.
 Modern-day visitors can hike a four-mile stretch of this trail from the Mormon Flats area to the summit at Big Mountain.
 With rolling hills, clear waters, and signature aspen trees, East Canyon is a hidden treasure and the perfect destination for your next RV vacation.

 During the warm weather months, visitors can reach the park and campground from Salt Lake City through Emigration Canyon.
 The canyon roads are closed Thanksgiving through Mother’s Day, which means off-season visitors will need to access the park by Interstate 84 through Ogden instead.

 The campground and marina areas are connected by wide, paved roads that easily accommodate RVs and trailers.
 Off-highway vehicles are not permitted in the park, and drivers can only park in designated parking areas at the campsites, marina, and select trailheads.

 East Canyon Reservoir is a popular getaway for campers and daytime visitors seeking prime water recreation.
 Enjoy swimming and sunbathing on the beach at one of the many waterside picnic areas.
 The East Canyon Marina offers a variety of watercraft rentals including ski boats as well as non-motorized options like kayaks, canoes, and pedal boats.
 Enter the water through boat ramps at the Marina and at Dixie Creek Campground.
 Water skiing and tubing are also permitted.